AndreiMoraru123/OAK-D-etector/README.md

 net = ie.load_network(network=net, device_name='MYRIAD')
 ```

 Which one of the two `MYRIAD` devices is the inference engine using?
 Whichever it finds first.
-You can specify the exact ID if you wanted.
+You can specify the exact ID if you want to.

 Then I can use my `net` to infer on my input data: